Shane (film): Legacy

+The 2017 superhero film Logan features characters watching scenes from the film, with lines from the film directly quoted.

 Copyright status in Japan

-In 2006 Shane was the subject of litigation in Japan involving its copyright status in that country.
-Two Japanese companies began selling budget-priced copies of Shane in 2003, based on a Japanese copyright law that, at the time, protected cinematographic works for 50 years from the year of their release.
+In 2006, Shane was the subject of litigation in Japan involving its copyright status in that country.
+Two Japanese companies began selling budget-priced copies of Shane in 2003, based on a Japanese copyright law that at the time protected cinematographic works for 50 years from the year of their release.
 After the Japanese legislature amended the law in 2004 to extend the duration of motion picture copyrights from 50 to 70 years, Paramount and its Japanese distributor filed suit against the two companies.
-A Japanese court ruled that the amendment was not retroactive, and therefore any film released during or prior to 1953 remained in the public domain in Japan.
+A Japanese court ruled that the amendment was not retroactive, so any film released during or prior to 1953 remained in the public domain in Japan.